 Bad news re BAP trial participation for us also.
 Went yesterday for the second infusion which I thought was a sure thing since we hadn't been notified following the second MRI.
 In this case my husband was not bumped because of a change in the second MRI, as in Sid's case.
 We were told that there have been three cases nationwide of bleeding in the brain in phase III.
 Elan went back and did a more in-depth evaluation of the initial MRIs.
 They found some micro-hemorrhages in my husband's case and are withdrawing him from the study.
 They will continue to follow him for the remainder of the study time with follow up blood work, brain MRI's, and cognitive testing.
 I had not noticed any improvement so perhaps he was on placebo.
 Nevertheless, I am very sad.
 It doesn't seem to have sunk in with him, though.
 Yesterday evening he said "We had a decent day today."

-I am sorry your husband has been dropped from the study.
+Dee, I am sorry your husband has been dropped from the study.
 We, also, went for a second infusion, yesterday.
 It went without any problems.
 However, I think DH must be on the placebo, since there has been no improvement.
 In fact, last night he asked me if we were going for the infusion today.
 It was kind of exhausting for me.
 We had to go on Wednesday for him to have memory testing and my short interview.
 That was 2 hours.
 Yesterday, we were there for 6 hours.
 A good factor is he likes all the attention, but he hates the MRI's.
 I have noticed a lot of things don't sink in with DH.
+Maryd

+I too am sorry about your bad news, Dee.
+Now I am hoping that they will also do more in depth studies of my husband's MRI's.
 We went for the second infusion yesterday and this time we were there only four hours.
 Like your DH, maryd, mine likes all the attention.
 We had the memory testing 2 days before and when he came out he said it is a waste of their time as he could barely answer anything.
 Yesterday he forgot that we were going for the infusion even though we had talked about it the night before.
+However, this morning when he knew I was going out he scraped the ice off my car without any prompting.
+I know this is a small thing but when so little initiative is ever shown it seemed a big deal.

 Sorry to hear your news, but I am SO GLAD this discussion is up on the board.
 It is informative for everyone.
 Our neurologist did say that the abnormality in Sid's MRI could have been the result of a brain bleed, and that is what Elan is watching for.